 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-Learn how to make low-fat Peanut Butter Powder Balls!
+Learn how to make low-fat Peanut Flour Energy Balls!

 The recipe is super easy to make, and each piece has over 5 grams of protein and about 100 calories.

-You will need 7 ingredients in total – 4 for the peanut balls, and 3 more for the chocolate cover.
+You will need 7 ingredients in total – 4 for the peanut flour energy balls, and 3 more for the chocolate cover.

 You can even use coconut flakes, or cocoa powder, instead of the chocolate layer, or mix it up as I will do.
 Now, let’s begin!

 You need to soak 150g of dates in hot water for about 10-15 minutes.
-Drain them good, and then they will be ready to go!
+Drain them well, and then they will be ready to go!

 As we want the peanut flavor, we will use peanut flour instead of peanut butter.
 Peanut flour is usually de-oiled, so it is low in calories and very high in protein.